QinganZhao/Statistical-Computing/README.md

 # Problem-sets-of-Statistical-Computing

-This project includes the problem sets of the course Stat 243 at UC Berkeley based on statistical programming and statistical computation, including programming principles, data and text manipulation, parallel processing, simulation, numerical linear algebra, optimization and so forth.
+This project includes the problem sets of the course STAT 243 at UC Berkeley based on statistical programming and statistical computation, including programming principles, data and text manipulation, parallel processing, simulation, numerical linear algebra, optimization and so forth.